 Shao Yuan Liao (MCAS ‘20) did a marketing internship at 4YourBooking in Hannover.

 The RISE summer internship program for biology, chemistry, physics, earth sciences, and engineering majors is provided through the DAAD.
-Combine DAAD summer course grant which pays part of your transportation costs, with a summer internship in Germany.

 Take a 10-minute tour of what life in an internship is like with Shan Rizwan (’21), who interned at the Frankfurt Mayor’s office & Treasurer!